SmokinCaterpillar/pypet/README.md

 pypet
 =========

-The new python parameter exploration toolkit. *pypet* manages exploration of the parameter space and data storage into HDF5 files for you.
+The new python parameter exploration toolkit: *pypet* manages exploration of the parameter space and data storage into HDF5 files for you.

 ===========================